wavefrontHQ/docs/pages/doc/wavefront_cli.md

 tags: [proxies,integrations]
 sidebar: doc_sidebar
 permalink: wavefront_cli.html
-summary: This topic describes how to use the Wavefront CLI.
+summary: This topic describes how to use the Wavefront CLI to install proxies and collector agents, and configure integrations.
 ---

 {% include wavefront-cli/README.md %}